-US halts building of Russia-Germany pipeline
+US stops building of Russia-Germany pipeline

 Nord Stream 2 has long divided the EU as well as the West more broadly on strategic grounds.

-It would see Russia pump almost all of its EU gas exports via Germany in future, making it easier for the Kremlin to cut off Poland or Ukraine for geopolitical reasons.
+It would see Russia pump almost all of its EU gas exports via Germany in future, making it easier for the Kremlin to cut off Poland, the Baltic states, or Ukraine for political reasons.

 And it was seen as a betrayal of historical proportions by many in eastern Europe.

-The US ambassador to Germany, Richard Grenell, highlighted those EU divisions on Saturday.
+The US ambassador to Germany, Richard Grenell, highlighted those divisions on Saturday.

 "We stand with the 15 European countries, the European Parliament, and the European Commission ... who have concerns over Nord Stream 2.
 Our position is pro-Europe," he said.

-Germany noted it was "particularly surprised" by the US move because it came despite incipient breakthroughs on Russia and Ukraine gas transit disputes.
+Germany noted it was "particularly surprised" by the US move because it came despite incipient breakthroughs in ongoing Russia and Ukraine gas transit disputes.

 The commission said it would analyse the US bill before taking a formal position.